piotrmurach/loaf/README.md

 ## Features

-* Uses controllers or views to specify breadcrumb trails
+* Use controllers and/or views to specify breadcrumb trails
 * Specify urls using Rails conventions
-* No markup assumptions for breadcrumbs rendering
+* No markup assumptions for breadcrumbs trails rendering
 * Use locales file for breadcrumb names
 * Tested with Rails `>= 3.2` and Ruby `>= 2.0.0`